AndreMIsidoro/escalations/windows_enumeration.md

 	accesschk.exe /accepteula \\.\Pipe\<name_of_pipe> -v		Enumerate permissions of pipe.
 We are looking for a pipe we have WRITE permissions for our user https://learn.microsoft.com/en-us/sysinternals/downloads/accesschk
 	accesschk.exe -w \pipe\* -v		Enumerates all pipes that have WRITE permission

-## Check if account has SeDebugPrivilege

-	whoami /priv

 ## Remote Login with usermae and password